 No matter how you serve them you are going to love these frozen cranberry apple cider mimosas!

 - Cranberry Apple Cider Sorbet – Made with fresh or frozen cranberries and apple cider or apple juice that have been simmered, strained and frozen.
-This fresh homemade cranberry apple sorbet really makes this sorbet mimosa special.
-Although raspberry sorbet or strawberry sorbet may be substituted in a pinch for an equally beautiful, but different flavored frozen mimosa.
-Or make a mimosa with cranberry juice and apple cider and serve chilled instead of frozen.
+Or pick up some raspberry sorbet or strawberry sorbet instead.

 - Optional – To increase the alcohol content make it more like a classic champagne cocktail and add an ounce or two of vodka, gin or St Germain Elderflower Liquor to the glass before pouring the bubbly.